instructlab/community/Maintainer_guide.md

 Start with this snippet:

-> Thanks for the <feedback/commits/bug report>!
+> Thanks for the `<feedback/commits/bug report>`!

-If you respond, provide an answer, code review, or information why we’re rejecting the PR (e.g., “We already went through this path back in <#>, and we decided that it would be better to avoid it because of X, Y, and Z. Thanks for the idea, though!”).
+If you respond, provide an answer, code review, or information why we’re rejecting the PR:

+>We already went through this path back in `<#>`, and we decided that it would be better to avoid it because of X, Y, and Z. Thanks for the idea, though!

 If the author has more work to do on a PR to meet the standards from the repo like generating missing tests or linting the project, here’s a good starting point:

 > We really appreciate your contribution!
-Before we can merge this in, however, we need to ensure that this PR meets our contribution guidelines found in <link>.
-Namely, this PR <is missing tests/needs to be linted with this command/etc.>.
+Before we can merge this in, however, we need to ensure that this PR meets our contribution guidelines found in `<link>`.
+Namely, this PR `<is missing tests/needs to be linted with this command/etc.>`.
 Do you need help getting that part squared away?

 You may need to offer to help them with any workflows in Git or the command line, such as amending commits for signoff.

 If you can’t answer, add this snippet:

->I don’t have a great answer for you, but I am going to take this back to our team and have someone get back to you within <timeframe> so we can work together to figure out the next steps.
+>I don’t have a great answer for you, but I am going to take this back to our team and have someone get back to you within `<timeframe>` so we can work together to figure out the next steps.

 The key is that timeframe at the end.
 Ensure the timeframe is something you can make happen, even if it’s another reply that says you’re still working on getting the information, like this: